harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/prowler-scanner-reference.md

 ### Authentication settings

-Settings for the AWS account to use when running an orchestrated scan.
+Settings for the AWS account to use when running an orchestration scan.

 #### Access ID